-LED notifications on our smartphones have always been, and will always be a life saving feature on our smartphones.
+LED notifications on our smartphones have always been, and will always be a life saving feature.
 They let us know when we have new missed calls or messages, social media notifications, etc, and the most interesting part is that; it does all these without turning on the display of our smartphones.

-For one thing, this is a good practice though, because we now have smartphones wielding displays sizes as large as 6.5(+) Inches, but in a compact and easy to handle form factor.
+For one thing, this is a good practice though, because we now carry about smartphones wielding display sizes as large as 6.5+ Inches, but in a reasonably sized form factor.

 Now this might not really seem like a big deal to a lot of persons though, because they can easily press the power button on their phones, and check if they have any new notifications, while some persons will do just fine with the recent “Tap to wake” feature that has found its way to almost every smartphone out there, and we even have this pretty new one also, called the “Lift to wake“.

-What this does is, the moment you pick up your smartphone from a surface, it lights up the screen, and you can see whatever information you want to see without having to press the button or even unlocking your phone.
+What this does is, the moment you pick up your phone from a surface, it lights up the screen, and you can see whatever information you want to see, without having to press the power button, or even unlocking your phone.

-So sadly, the Infinix S5 and Tecno Camon 12 Air smartphones, happens to be two, among the continuous growing league of smartphones, that are being ripped off a native LED notifications system.
+So sadly, the Infinix S5, Infinix Note 7 models and even the Hot 9, happens to fall among the continuous growing list of smartphones that are being ripped off a native LED notifications system, just so you could get that extra space of screen real estate.

-And for that reason, today we’ll be showing you how to setup a creative custom LED notifications system on these smartphones, by making use of their camera punch hole cutouts, for those whose lives depend on the native LED notifications system.
+And for that reason, today we’ll be showing you how to setup a creative custom-made LED notifications system on these smartphones by making use of their camera punch hole cutouts, for those whose lives depend on the native LED notifications system.

 Looks cool right?
-Now without further ado, join us today, and let’s see how we can setup a custom LED notifications system on our Infinix S5 and Tecno Camon 12 Air smartphones.. #Enjoy..
+So without further ado, join us today, and let’s see how we can setup a custom LED notifications system on our Infinix S5, Infinix Note 7, and Infinix Hot 9 smartphones.. #Enjoy..

-How to setup LED notifications using the camera hole punch cutouts, on the Infinix S5 and Tecno Camon 12 Air smartphones
+How to setup LED notifications using the camera hole punch cutouts, on the Infinix S5, Note 7 and Hot 9 smartphones.

 Go to Google Play Store and download the “AOE (Always On Edge)” app.
-In case you’re too lazy to go to the Play Store, you can tap the button that says “Install” below.
+Or simply tap on the button that says “Install” below.

-AOE (Always On Edge) is a simple always-on display app that was originally meant for the Samsung Galaxy S10 lineups when they came out last year, but right now, the app currently works on all smartphones.
+AOE (Always On Edge) is a simple always-on display app that was originally meant for the Samsung Galaxy S10 lineups when they came out last year, but right now, the app currently works on all smartphones, and with this app, we are going to set an always-on display feature that only shows a ring of light round the camera hole punch cutouts of our smartphones to mimic a notifications LED.

 After downloading the app, give it access to the necessary permissions it may request for, and let’s get to setting things up proper.